 With a Section 32 settlement, both parties agree to close the claim in exchange for a lump sum payment.
 Once approved by the Board, the settlement is final, and the injured worker no longer has rights to modify the claim.

 The workers’ compensation statute of limitations in New York is two years.
 That time begins either from the date of injury or the date that the claimant should have reasonably become aware of a work-related injury.

 For example, if an employee falls and suffers a back injury, they might return to work immediately and not require medical treatment.
 However, if they experience back pain a few weeks later that is determined to be a result of the fall, they would have two years from that diagnosis to file a workers’ comp claim.

 The statute of limitations for work-related hearing loss is slightly different.
 In that case, a worker cannot file a claim until 90 days after the loss occurs.

-If you are ready to explore workers’ comp insurance options for your New York business, start a free online application today to compare quotes from multiple carriers.
+If you are ready to explore workers’ compensation coverage options for your New York business, start a free online application today to compare quotes from top-rated carriers.